 In November 2016, voters in Nevada were asked to approve the Background Check Initiative, a statewide question to amend an existing Nevada law.
 This Fact Sheet provides a summary of the primary arguments for and against the Background Check Initiative and addresses some questions voters may have.

 Voters in Nevada 2016 were asked to consider a measure to approve the regulation and taxation of recreational marijuana.
 This Fact Sheet presents arguments for and against the measure to Regulate and Tax Marijuana.

-Question No. 3: The Energy Choice Initiative (ECI) is a statewide constitutional ballot initiative that was placed before Nevada’s registered voters on November 8, 2016.
-Question No. 3 seeks to amend the Nevada Constitution by adding a new section to its Declaration of Rights regarding the provision of electric utility service in the State.
+Question 3: The Energy Choice Initiative (ECI) is a statewide constitutional ballot initiative that was placed before Nevada’s registered voters on November 8, 2016.
+Question 3 seeks to amend the Nevada Constitution by adding a new section to its Declaration of Rights regarding the provision of electric utility service in the State.